KOI8-F

 KOI8-F or KOI8 Unified is an 8-bit character set.
 It was designed by Peter Cassetta of Fingertip Software (now defunct) as an attempt to support all the encoded letters from both KOI8-E (ISO-IR-111) and KOI8-RU (and hence also, KOI8-U and KOI8-R), along with some of the pseudographics from KOI8-R, with some additional punctuation in the remaining space, sourced partly from Windows-1251.
 This encoding was only used in the software of that company.
+FreeDOS calls it code page 60270.

 Character set

 The following table shows the KOI8-F encoding.
 Each character is shown with its equivalent Unicode code point.
 Differences from ISO-IR-111 are boxed; other relevant encodings which are matched, if any, are noted in footnotes.

+KOI8-C/KOI8-CA

+A variant is KOI8-C, also known as KOI8-CA, is an 8-bit character set.
+It is a modification of KOI8-F to support Caucasian languages while retaining support in the same languages as KOI8-F. FreeDOS calls it code page 61294.
+It has hardly ever been used.
+KOI8-C once referred to what is now known as KOI8-O.